open-esq/SCoDA-Simple-Code-Deference-Agreement-/SCoDAO.md

 **3. Indemnification**

-(a) From and after the Effective Time, each Party (as such, the “***Indemnifying Party***”) shall indemnify, hold harmless, compensate and reimburse the other Party (as such, the “***Indemnified Party***”) from, against and for all reasonably foreseeable losses, liabilities, damages whether consequential or otherwise, Claims, fees, lost profits, taxes, reductions in value, interests, costs and expenses arising from (i) any inaccuracy in any of the representations and warranties made by the Indemnifying Party in this Agreement or Exception Notice or Exception Response Notice; or (ii) any breach of any of the covenants or obligations of the Indemnifying Party set forth in this Agreement.
+(a) From and after the Effective Time, each Party hereto (as such, the “***Indemnifying Party***”) shall indemnify, hold harmless, compensate and reimburse the other Parties hereto (as such, the “***Indemnified Party***”) from, against and for all reasonably foreseeable losses, liabilities, damages whether consequential or otherwise, Claims, fees, lost profits, taxes, reductions in value, interests, costs and expenses arising from (i) any inaccuracy in any of the representations and warranties made by the Indemnifying Party in this Agreement or Exception Notice or Exception Response Notice; or (ii) any breach of any of the covenants or obligations of the Indemnifying Party set forth in this Agreement.

-(b) Any claim for by an Indemnified Party pursuant to Section 4(a) shall be brought, negotiated and resolved exclusively in accordance with the procedures set forth in Section 1(b) including the Arbitration Procedures, *mutatis mutandis*.
+(b) Any claim for by an Indemnified Party pursuant to Section 3(a) shall be brought, negotiated and resolved exclusively in accordance with the procedures set forth in Section 1(b) including the Arbitration Procedures, *mutatis mutandis*.

-(c) This Section 3 shall provide the sole and exclusive remedy of the Indemnified Party for any of the matters described in Section 3(a)(i)-ii).
+(c) This Section 3 shall provide the sole and exclusive remedy of the Indemnified Party for any of the matters described in Section 3(a)(i)-(ii).

 **4. Definitions**

 (a) “**Claim**” means any past, present or future dispute, claim, controversy, demand, right, obligation, liability, action or cause of action of any kind or nature.

-(b) “**Confirmation**” of a transaction shall be deemed to have occurred if and only if such transaction has been recorded in accordance with the Consensus Rules in a valid block whose hashed header is referenced by at least [ten] subsequent valid blocks on the Designated Blockchain.
+(b) “**Confirmation**” of a transaction shall be deemed to have occurred if and only if such transaction has been recorded in accordance with the Consensus Rules in a valid block whose hashed header is referenced by at least ten (10) subsequent valid blocks on the Designated Blockchain.

 (c) “**Consensus Attack**” means an attack that: (i) is undertaken by or on behalf of a block producer who controls, or group of cooperating block producers who collectively control, a preponderance of the means of block production on the Designated Blockchain Network; and (ii) has the actual or intended effect of: (A) reversing any transaction made to or by the DAO after Confirmation of such transaction, including any “double spend” attack having or intended to have such effect; or (B) preventing inclusion in blocks or Confirmation of any transaction made to or by the DAO, including any “censorship attack,” “transaction withholding attack” or “block withholding attack” having or intended to have such effect.